Hey, everybody, it is Motivational Monday!

 -rest 1 minute in between sets of your deadlift

--rest 15-45 seconds between the barbell hip thrust and the RDL.
+-take a 15-45 second rest between the barbell hip thrust and the RDL.

 -rest 75-180 seconds between sets (rest will be determined by weight)

--rest 30 seconds between sets of the calf raises
+-take a 30 second rest between sets of the calf raises

 You can perform the 6×5 superset as its own workout if you choose.